Sam Phillips (record producer): Other business interests

 Through shrewd investments, Phillips amassed a fortune.
 He was one of the first investors in Holiday Inn, a motel chain that was about to expand to a nationwide franchise; he became involved with the chain shortly after selling Elvis Presley's contract to RCA, for $35,000, which he multiplied many times over the years with Holiday Inn.
 He also created two subsidiary recording labels, Phillips International Records and Holiday Inn Records.
 He also owned the Sun Studio Café in Memphis.
 One location was in the Mall of Memphis.

-Phillips and his family founded Big River Broadcasting Corporation, which owns and operates several radio stations in the Florence, Alabama area, including WQLT-FM, WSBM, and WXFL.
-He also established radio station WLIZ in Lake Worth, Florida in 1959.
+Phillips and his family founded Big River Broadcasting Corporation, which owns and operates several radio stations in the Florence, Alabama, area, including WQLT-FM, WSBM, and WXFL.
+He also established radio station WLIZ in Lake Worth, Florida, in 1959.

 Accolades

 In 1986, Phillips was part of the first group inducted into the Rock and Roll Hall of Fame, and his pioneering contribution to the genre has been recognized by the Rockabilly Hall of Fame.
-He was the first non-performer inducted.
+He was the first nonperformer inducted.
 In 1987, he was inducted into the Alabama Music Hall of Fame.
 He received a Grammy Trustees Award for lifetime achievement in 1991.
-In 1998, he was inducted into the Blues Hall of Fame, in October 2001 he was inducted into the Country Music Hall of Fame, and in 2012 he was inducted into the inaugural class of the Memphis Music Hall of Fame.
+In 1998, he was inducted into the Blues Hall of Fame, in October 2001 he was inducted into the Country Music Hall of Fame, and in 2012, he was inducted into the inaugural class of the Memphis Music Hall of Fame.